Eugene-E0a80fd8080ff8e/telegram-bot-ai-image-edit/README.md

 ## Telegram bot for prompt-driven image editing

-This telegram bot lets you create and edit image in prompt-based manner.
+This Telegram bot lets you create and edit images in prompt-based manner.
 It uses Google's AI model Gemini 2.5 Flash Image Preview.
 The model is decoupled properly, so to switch a provider, you just need to reimplement that single function from openrouter.py .

 You will need your own OpenRouter key to access the AI model.
 As of September 2025 the price is about 3-4 US cents per image.
+Model's page at OpenRouter: [https://openrouter.ai/google/gemini-2.5-flash-image-preview](https://openrouter.ai/google/gemini-2.5-flash-image-preview).

-### Examples :
+### Example :

 Here I ask bot to create a picture, and then I ask it to modify it: